 Another vendor with “Google” in its name, Silicon Valley-based Get Google Cardboard offers a standard cardboard kit without NFC for $18 and with NFC for $22.
 Shipping is a flat $3 within the US, and delivery is estimated within a week.
 International delivery is around $14 for most countries.
 Colored versions are in the works.

 KnoxLabs offers a cardboard version of Google Cardboard for $18.95 plus shipping and an aluminum one for pre-order for $38.95 plus shipping.

 Place the order here.
 The company says it takes three to four days to process the order, due to high demand.

 Ceocase has a separate Google Cardboard section on its site, which mostly sells cellphone and tablet sleeves and purses.

-The cardboard kit costs $10 without an NFC chip, $14 with the NFC chip and head strap.
 It also offers an adjustable plastic and rubber case — pictured above — for $39.99.
 Free shipping is available in the U.S.